The First Photos Of Meghan Markle & Prince Harry's Baby Boy Are Finally Here

 Okay, here:

 After giving birth Monday, May 6, at Frogmore Cottage, Prince Harry gave another interview, telling the world how excited he was to be a father and how much he admired his wife.
 He also thanked two horses.
-I hope his son, the seventh in line for the throne, learns this great manners!
+I hope his son, the seventh in line for the throne, learn his great manners!

 Advertisement